Rest in Peace: Alistair MacLeod. Thank you for the stories.

 I’ve always known that I wanted to be a writer.
 But I haven’t always known how to actually…well…BE a writer.
 I mean, I learned fairly early on how to write things: sentences, paragraphs, stories, poems…but that’s not what it takes to really be a writer.
 It’s a big piece of it, but it’s only a piece.…

 The most common bit of writing advice out there is to, “Find your Voice,” but how do you even do that?
 Surprisingly, you have to stop trying.

-It’s that horrible feeling when you sit down to write. & instead of feeling a creative flow, you sit paralyzed, staring at your computer screen & seething at the injustice of your creative life.
-Everybody who’s tried communicating with words has felt it: a paralyzing barrier between the idea you want to share & the ability to actually Get.…
+It’s that horrible feeling when you sit down to write, but instead of finding that creative flow pouring out – you sit paralyzed, staring at your computer screen & seething at the impossible task of…words.
+Everybody who’s tried communicating with words has felt it: a paralyzing barrier between the idea you want to share & the ability to…